BiTinerary/ConVertual/README.md

 * Python w/ Tkinter and Virtualbox installed in default path.
 C:\Oracle\Virtualbox\vboxmanage.exe

 # Directions:
 * Click browse, select your target virtual HDD that you need converted.
-The directory will be change in line.
+The directory will change in line.
 * Click the button corresponding to the extension you want the VHDD to be converted to.
 Will default to the same directory as the executable unless otherwise specified.

 # TODO